Nouasri-Djamila/Nouasri-Djamila/README.md

 Full Stack Web Developer | Making PowerPoint Presentation
 ---------------------------------------------------------

-I am an Algerian full-stack developer from Algiers, holding a Bachelor's degree in Computer Systems from the University of Algiers 1.
-Currently, I am a Master’s student specializing in Data Science and Analysis at the same university.
-My expertise covers the entire project lifecycle—from requirement specification to deployment and testing.
-My approach goes beyond just programming; I aim to capture the vision, passion, and objectives of each project.
-I treat every project as unique because I see my work as translating ideas into reality, not just writing code.
-In addition, I've discovered that I have a strong sense of design and a solid understanding of effective presentation techniques in PowerPoint.

 *   🌍  I'm based in Algeria
 *   ✉️  You can contact me at [nouasridjamila@gmail.com](mailto:nouasridjamila@gmail.com)
 *   🧠  I'm learning Data science